Sirena Station vs San Pedrillo Station in Corcovado National Park: Honest 2026 Comparison with videos

 Any time of year is great to visit the national park except October, just be prepared for the season you choose.
 The Corcovado National Park is closed every October for maintenance from the 1st to the 31st of the month.

-• Think about your time.
+Think about your time.
 Sirena takes longer to reach, so you will be spending about 2 hours in a boat instead of in the forest.
 Do you get seasick?
 Maybe an all land tour from the Jaguar's Jungle would be best for you.
-San Pedrillo is closer so groups can spend more time in the forest.
+Our Biological Reserve day tour does not involve getting on a boat.